pratikmallya/schedule-docker-tasks/README.md

 ### Locally
 * The container essentially needs to talk to a docker daemon, so you can run it locally as well.
-Warning: this might lead to flood of docker containers if many tasks are being scheduled
+You do need to bind mount the socket file used to talk the the daemon.
+Warning: this might lead to flood of docker containers on your machine if many tasks are being scheduled

 * Run it like so:

 ```
-docker run --rm pratikmallya/scheduler -d
+docker run --rm -p 8080:8080 -v /var/run/docker.sock:/var/run/docker.sock pratikmallya/scheduler
 ```

 ## Talking to the Server